Randal Grichuk Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks fifth in the league with a collective 9.4 strikeouts per nine innings.
+- The Marlins pitching staff is fifth in the league with a collective 9.4 strikeouts per nine innings.

-- The Marlins have the 21st-ranked team ERA among all league pitching staffs (4.47).
+- The Marlins have the 21st-ranked team ERA across all MLB pitching staffs (4.47).

-- Marlins pitchers combine to surrender 58 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- Marlins pitchers combine to surrender 58 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- The Marlins are sending Perez (1-0) to the mound to make his third start of the season.
+- Alcantara gets the start for the Marlins, his 10th of the season.
+He is 1-5 with a 5.21 ERA and 54 strikeouts in 57 2/3 innings pitched.

-- In his last appearance on Thursday, the right-hander tossed five innings against the Washington Nationals, allowing one earned run while surrendering three hits.
+- The right-hander last pitched on Saturday against the San Francisco Giants, when he went 5 2/3 innings, allowing four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.